umbraco/UmbracoDocs/Reference/Management/Models/MediaType.md

 	return mediaType.ParentId;

 ### .Path
 Gets or Sets the path of the MediaType as a `String`.
-This string contains a comma seperated list of the anscestors Ids including the current MediaTypes own id at the end of the string.
+This string contains a comma separated list of the anscestors Ids including the current MediaTypes own id at the end of the string.

 	//Given a `ContentTypeService` object get MediaType by its Id and return the Path var mediaType = contentTypeService.GetMediaType(1234);